Shopify/react-native-skia/docs/docs/animations/reanimated3.md

 slug: /animations/animations
 ---

-React Native Skia offers integration with [Reanimated v3](https://docs.swmansion.com/react-native-reanimated/), enabling animations to be executed on the UI-thread.
+React Native Skia offers integration with [Reanimated v3](https://docs.swmansion.com/react-native-reanimated/), enabling the execution of animations on the UI thread.

 Note: This integration is available starting from Reanimated v3.
-If you are using Reanimated 2, refer to the [Reanimated 2 support section](#reanimated-2).
+If you are using Reanimated v2, refer to the [Reanimated 2 support section](#reanimated-2).

-React Native Skia supports direct usage of Reanimated's shared and derived values as properties.
-There's no need for functions like `createAnimatedComponent` or `useAnimatedProps`; simply pass the reanimated values directly as properties.
+React Native Skia supports the direct usage of Reanimated's shared and derived values as properties.
+There is no need for functions like `createAnimatedComponent` or `useAnimatedProps`; simply pass the Reanimated values directly as properties.

 ```tsx twoslash
 import {useEffect} from "react";